phaustin/climatemath/greenhouse.md

 +++ {"user_expressions": []}

-### Relating the volume absorption coefficient $\sigma$ to the mean free path
+### Sample problem: Relating the volume absorption coefficient $\sigma$ to the mean free path

 How far can a photon travel before it's absorbed?

-The probability that an absorption will occur in distance $d s$ is just the fraction of photons that make it through $ds$ without being absorbed:
+The probability that an absorption event will occur in distance $d s$ is just the fraction of photons that make it through $ds$ without being absorbed:

 $$